-Child support is one of the most asked about topics both by current clients of the Law Office of Bryan Fagan as well as prospective clients of our office.
+Child support is one of the most asked about topics both by current clients of the Law Office of Bryan Fagan, PLLC as well as prospective clients of our office.
 This is understandable as all parents are concerned with the well being and support of their children.
 The means by which child support is actually calculated and the component parts of the equation will be the topic of this blog post.

-Three step process for determining a child support obligation
+A three-step process for determining a child support obligation

 If you expect to be the parent with the responsibility to pay child support this section should be of great interest to you.
 In order to calculate child support in Texas, a court will: